Flare576/sturdy-octo-tribble/README.md

     "javascript")
   - Provide circular mapping chart, inner circle as "My tags", next layer is "directly related tags", then outer layer is tangentally related tags
+  - Non-talent tags: APL and allocation team care about "Roles" and a few other tags that shouldn't be available to talent to add to themselves
-  - UNDECIDED: I've had the idea that APLs may want to apply tags to a Talent that would help talent assignement but that the talent wouldn't agree with or appreciate ("shy", "opinionated", "smarter than they think", etc.).
-Having a section that only the APL/PL could see would violate my goal to provide talent full control, but there's real value there...
+  - UNDECIDED: I've had the idea that APLs may want to apply tags to a Talent that would help talent assignement but that the talent wouldn't agree with or appreciate ("shy", "opinionated", "smarter than they think", etc.)...
 Not off the table yet.
 - APL will be able to enter notes from meetings with the talent
 - Talent will be able to enter their own career notes
 - Talent will be provided as much control as possible.
 This means:
+  - This isn't the tool for APL-to-APL communication about talent

   - Talent will be able to see all content of their "profile". -- FUTURE JEREMY NOTE: Except the APL-assigned tags; these will be used as ....
 UGH I DON'T LIKE THE FACT THAT IF AN APL FAILS TO KEEP THESE UP-TO-DATE THAT THEY COULD BE USED TO TAINT A PROFILE.
 I'm leaving the feature in for now